POB3

 summary: IEA annotation based on InterPro domain IPR000969 (SSRP1/POB3).

-While POB3 contains domains shared with SSRP1 family members, POB3
+POB3 contains domains shared with SSRP1 family members, POB3 itself lacks

-itself lacks intrinsic DNA-binding capacity.
-DNA binding in the yeast
+intrinsic DNA-binding capacity.
+DNA binding in the yeast FACT complex is

 action: REMOVE

-contains an HMG-box domain for DNA binding, POB3 achieves FACT function through
+an HMG-box domain for DNA binding, POB3 achieves FACT function through cooperation

-cooperation with Nhp6 proteins that provide DNA-binding capability.
-UniProt
+with Nhp6 proteins that provide DNA-binding capability.
+UniProt itself notes:

-itself notes: 'In contrast to the orthologous protein in animals and plants,
+'In contrast to the orthologous protein in animals and plants, this protein

 supported_by: